Skip to content

 A Simplified Version

-For brevity, we implement a simplified slab:
+For the sake of brevity, we will build a simplified slab:

 • Statically defined size-classes (selecting the appropriate bucket at runtime)